Trisha Noble: Acting career

 In 1980, Noble played the role of heiress Phyllis Morley in the mystery comedy film The Private Eyes starring Tim Conway and Don Knotts.
 Another ongoing role was as Detective Rosie Johnson on the police drama Strike Force (starring Robert Stack) on ABC in 1981–82.
 She also appeared in Season 4 of Hart to Hart as Laela.

 Soon after Strike Force was cancelled, Noble returned to Australia in 1983 with her son Patrick because her father, Buster, was seriously ill.
 She re-established a career there as a theatrical actress.
 In 1986, she appeared in the television miniseries Body Business.
-In 2002, Noble filmed a small role as Padmé Amidala's mother (and thus the maternal grandmother of Luke Skywalker and Leia Organa), Jobal Naberrie, in Star Wars: Episode II – Attack of the Clones which was cut from the final film – but included on the DVD release.
-Noble briefly reprised the role in Star Wars: Episode III – Revenge of the Sith in 2005.
+In 2002, Noble filmed a small role as Padmé Amidala's mother Jobal Naberrie, in Star Wars: Episode II – Attack of the Clones which was cut from the final film – but included on the DVD release.
+In 2003 Trisha Noble played the role of Ellie Greenwich's "Ma" to critical acclaim in "Leader of the Pack" at The Star in Sydney, showcasing both her comic onstage genius as well as her vocal range, never failing to bring the audience to tears with her stunning rendition of "Look of Love".
 She continued to perform on the live stage and, as of 2007, appeared with the new National Music Theatre Company, Kookaburra, in their premiere season of Pippin as Berthe at the Sydney Theatre.

 Death

-Noble died on 23 January 2021, at the age of 76, after what was described as an 18-month battle with mesothelioma.
+Noble died on 23 January 2021 at the age of 76, days before her 77th birthday, after what was described as an 18-month battle with mesothelioma.
+Her remains were cremated.